smerck/blog/hugo/content/posts/22/04/blog-explanation.md

 When all github actions execute and complete successfully, the pull request can be merged.

-* If a terraform change is merged, a terraform apply will be executed.
+* If a terraform change is merged, a [terraform apply](https://github.com/smerck/blog/blob/main/.github/workflows/tf.yaml#L102-L104) will be executed.
-* Digital Ocean watches main for changes and deploys and update if needed.
+* Digital Ocean watches main for changes and deploys an update to the existing Digital Ocean App deployment.

 # Upcoming